vihaankulkarni29/ABRicate-Automator/README.md

 - Processes multiple FASTA files in a directory
 - Extracts genome accession from FASTA headers
-- Runs ABRicate with CARD database
+- Runs ABRicate with any database on ABRicate (preferably with CARD)
 - Outputs .tsv files named after genome accessions
 - Handles errors gracefully and continues processing